 NPRM-A Notice of Proposed Rulemaking is the document an agency issues and publishes in the Federal Register that describes and solicits public comments on a proposed regulatory action.
 Under the Administrative Procedure Act (5 U.S.C.
-553), an NPRM must include, at a minimum: (a) a statement of the time, place, and nature of the public rulemaking proceeding; (b) a reference to the legal authority under which the rule is proposed; and (c) either the terms or substance of the proposed rule or a description of the subjects and issues involved.
+553), an NPRM must include, at a minimum: A statement of the time, place, and nature of the public rulemaking proceeding;

+rulemaking proceeding; Legal Authority-A reference to the legal authority under which the rule is proposed; and either the terms or substance of the proposed rule or a description of the subjects and issues involved.

 Pub.
 L.-A public law is a law passed by Congress and signed by the President or enacted over his veto.
 It has general applicability, unlike a private law that applies only to those persons or entities specifically designated.
-Public Laws are numbered in sequence throughout the 2-year life of each Congress; for example, Public Law 110-4 is the fourth public law of the 110th Congress.
+Public laws are numbered in sequence throughout the 2year life of each Congress; for example, Public Law 112-4 is the fourth public law of the 112th Congress.